Tenant Selector

 Designing the tenant selector showed how quickly familiar patterns break down at scale.
 Lists and modals that work for small sets become hard to scan and easy to misinterpret when users manage dozens or hundreds of tenants.
 I learned that scaling isn’t about showing more data, but about choosing layouts that reduce cognitive load and help users stay oriented.

 The project also reinforced the importance of selection clarity, flow sequencing, and search.
 Bulk actions only work when users trust what’s selected and understand when those selections apply.
 We saw clear moments where scrolling stopped being effective and suggested search needed to take over as the primary way to find and manage tenants.
-With more time, I would have paired usage data with targeted usability testing to keep refining those handoff points as tenant volumes and workflows continued to grow.

 Due to NDA contractual agreements, detailed work is available on request.